tedmoore/schelp2/docs/Classes/Pattern.md

 ### Recording Event Patterns
 Patterns may be recorded in realtime or non-realtime.
-See the method [record](#record) for realtime recording.
+See the method [#-record](#-record) for realtime recording.

 For non-realtime recording see the [Score](../Classes/Score.md) helpfile, especially "creating Score from a pattern."
 It can be tricky, because NRT recording launches a new server instance.
 That server instance is not aware of buffers or other resources loaded into the realtime server you might have been using for tests.
 The pattern is responsible for (re)loading any resources (buffers, effects etc.).
 [Pfset](../Classes/Pfset.md) or [Pproto](../Classes/Pproto.md) may be useful.